On estimating the entropy of shallow circuit outputs: Entropy difference for shallow circuits with unbounded fan-out gates

 If we now consider $C^{\mathcal{O}}$ to be the simulator circuit in a \QSZKlogd\ (\SZKlogd) protocol, we see that the simulator produces nearly identical transcripts irrespective of whether the oracle function is $1$-to-$1$ or $2$-to-$1$.
 This means that, for the ``yes'' instances (the function being $1$-to-$1$), the transcript that the verifier circuit acts on, upon its interaction with the prover, is \emph{almost completely uncorrelated} with the oracle itself.
 Stated differently, the transcript is $poly(n)/2^n$-close in trace distance to a transcript for a ``no'' instance.
 Thus, the interaction with the prover can provide the verifier with at most a $poly(n)/2^n$ advantage in deciding the problem correctly.
 Since the verifier circuit itself is polylogarithmic in depth, from the above analysis (and the result of~\cite{chiachunglai}), it follows that if the oracle function type is equiprobable to be $1$-to-$1$ or $2$-to-$1$, the resulting \QSZKlogd\ (\SZKlogd) protocol will decide correctly with probability at most $1/2 + poly(n)/2^n$.
 This concludes the proof. \end{proof}

 It should be noted that, following~\cite{chiachunglai}, the above result extends to circuits of depth strictly less than $d$.
 The key insight of the proof is the fact that the shuffling oracle requires circuits of depth at least $d$ in order to obtain an output that is non-negligibly correlated with the oracle type.
-Intuitively, if we were to look strictly at instances of \EDlogd\ and \QEDlogd\, in which the circuits under consideration can query the oracle, the number of queries is too small for there to be any noticeable difference in the output entropies.
+This also results in the more fine-grained result $(Q)ED^{\mathcal{O}}_{\delta(n)} \leq_P (Q)ED^{\mathcal{O}}_{2\delta(n) + 1}$.
+The $2\delta(n) + 1$ upper bound comes from the fact that an instance of $d$-$\mathsf{SSP}$ can be solved with depth $2d + 1$.
+For our case, since $d = \Omega(n)$, if we were to look strictly at instances of \EDlogd\ and \QEDlogd\, in which the circuits under consideration can query the oracle, the number of queries is too small for there to be any noticeable difference in the output entropies.
 Thus, relative to the shuffling oracle, \EDlogd\ and \QEDlogd\ are strictly weaker than \ED\ and \QED.

 Let us now consider a different argument for why it is unlikely that entropy difference with shallow circuits is as hard as with general poly-size circuits.
 We will focus specifically on the quantum case for circuits of logarithmic depth and show the following: